KyouinDev/moe-moe-songs/README.md

 public class MyClass {

     public static void main(String[] args) {
-        MoeCore.updateAnimeList();
+        MoeCore.updateAnimeList(10); //10 concurrent threads

         //do your stuff
     }
 }
 ```
-Please note that updating anime list will require some time (in seconds), code will wait until everything is done.
+*Please note that updating anime list will require some time (in seconds), code will wait until everything is done.
+If you want to avoid this, specify more threads to be running at once, but be aware of the performance cost.*

 Currently available methods are:
 * `getOpenings`
 * `getEndings`
-* `getFromTitle(String title)`
+* `getFromTitle(String animeTitle)`
 * `getFromSongTitle(String songTitle)`
 * `getFromFilter(FilterOptions filterOptions)`